mysqlshow

 For additional information about this and other option-file

-options, see Section 4.2.2.3, "Command-Line Options that Affect
+options, see Section 6.2.2.3, "Command-Line Options that Affect

 Option-File Handling".

-o --defaults-file=file_name Use only the given option file.
-If the
+Use only the given option file.
+If the file does not exist or is

-If file_name is not an absolute path name, it is interpreted
+absolute path name, it is interpreted relative to the current

 Exception: Even with --defaults-file, client programs read